heroku/configvar/README.md

 ## Reloading configuration variables

 The configuration object can be reloaded at any time from a `Hash` containing environment variables.
-For example, it's easy to load values from a file if desired.  `ConfigVar.define` will always initialize the `config` object from the environment, so you must define required variables before attempting to load from a file.
+For example, it's easy to load values from a file to refresh an already initialized configuration object.  `ConfigVar.define` will always initialize the `config` object from the environment.

 ```ruby
 config = ConfigVar.define do